Gao Huan: During Emperor Xiaojing's reign

 Around the new year 536, Gao Huan tried to make an alliance with Rouran against Western Wei, by marrying a princess to Rouran's Chiliantoubingdoufa Khan Yujiulü Anagui.
 However, Yujiulü Anagui soon took a Western Wei princess as consort as well, and the alliance did not materialize.

 In spring 536, Gao made a deep incursion into Western Wei territory, capturing Xia Province (夏州, roughly modern Yulin, Shaanxi), while also rescuing his ally Cao Ni (曹泥) the governor of Ling Province (靈州, roughly modern Yinchuan, Ningxia), who had been trapped behind Western Wei lines.
 The Western Wei general Moqi Pu (万俟普), his son Moqi Shouluogan (万俟受洛干), and other generals Chigan Baole (叱干寶樂) and Poliuhan Chang (破六韓常), who were stationed in the western Western Wei territory, also joined Gao and returned to Eastern Wei with him.

 Also in spring 536, Gao Huan, at Gao Cheng's request, made Gao Cheng the Eastern Wei prime minister, despite the fact that Gao Cheng was only 14 at this point.
 Gao Cheng was sent to Yecheng, and he took over actual reign of the Eastern Wei imperial government.

+The Volcanic winter of 536 had led to famine in the Guanzhong region that year; Easterrn Wei also suffered from the volcanic winter, with hailstorms and drought across multiple commanderies in autumn 536.
 In spring 537, Gao Huan launched a major attack three-pronged on Western Wei, commanded by himself and his key generals Dou Tai and Gao Aocao, intending to draw Yuwen's troops to himself while having Dou advance deep into Western Wei territory.
 Yuwen, pretending to be ready to abandon Chang'an to withdraw to modern eastern Gansu, instead launched a surprise attack on Dou's troops, slaughtering most of them.
 Dou committed suicide.
 Gao Huan and Gao Aocao were forced to withdraw.
 In counterattacks, Western Wei took modern western Henan and southwestern Shanxi.

-In winter 537, after hearing news that the Guanzhong region (the heart of the Western Wei state) was suffering from a major famine, Gao Huan launched another major attack on Western Wei.
+In winter 537, after hearing news that the Guanzhong region, the heart of the Western Wei state, was suffering from a major famine, (Note: According to Zizhi Tongjian, the famine started from the previous year.)
+Gao Huan launched another major attack on Western Wei.
 He encountered Yuwen at the Battle of Shayuan (沙苑, in modern Weinan, Shaanxi), and, believing that he had overwhelming numerical advantage, rejected the strategy of Hulü Qiangju (斛律羌舉) to bypass Yuwen and make a direct attack on Chang'an, and his own initial inclination to set fire to the grass fields at Shayuan to have it burn Yuwen's troops, instead directly engaging Yuwen in battle.
 Yuwen's troops, however, fought hard, one of Yuwen's key generals Li Bi, led about 600 elite cavalry, charged through Gao's 200,000 soldiers and broke their formation.
 They defeated Gao's troops, forcing Gao to withdraw.
 In light of his defeat, the southern provinces and Luoyang area largely rebelled and declared allegiance to Western Wei, but in spring 538 Gao sent Hou Jing against the southern provinces, recapturing them.